Hiking Hotspot: Yellow Branch Falls

 What to do nearby?

 Issaqueena Falls is another spectacular waterfall accessible via a 10 minute hike.
 It is located just down and the road and worthy of a visit while you are already in the area.
 Stumphouse Tunnel, an incomplete, abandoned tunnel built in 1850 for the Blue Ridge railroad, is also located in the vicinity.
-If you are a up for a fright (ghostly legends abound), grab your flashlight and explore!
+If you are up for a fright (ghostly legends abound), grab your flashlight and explore!
 Like Yellow Branch, the tunnel and Issaquena remain pretty quiet due to the isolated location.

 Additionally, if you are coming from Greenville, you will pass right through the Clemson area.
 While you are in the vicinity, you will want to check out the beautiful South Carolina Botanical Garden.